LuisBizinelli/BancoDeDados/README.md

 # BancoDeDados
-Banco de dados - DIO (Digital Inovation One)
+# database - DIO (Digital Inovation One)

+## In this repository, database modeling and configuration will be carried out with general commands